capabilityio/route53-dns-challenge-updater/README.md

 ## Installation

-Easiest way to install and configure `route53-dns-challenge-updater` is via AWS Marketplace.
+The intended usage of `route53-dns-challenge-updater` is as part of [capability-cli](https://github.com/capabilityio/capability-cli) `certificate-manager config aws` functionality.

 Alternatively, to install locally: